nikhil27gargeya/nikhil27gargeya.github.io/gcp.md

 **BigLake** is disaggregated, meaning that storage and compute resources are decoupled.
 Traditionally, storage and compute are integrated within the same server.
 This allows for dynamic allocation of storage resources based on what the compute nodes need.
 Pay as you go model for businesses and higher resource efficiency.

 **BigLake** combines data management needs like security and governance along with flexibility of open source format as it is able to store a variety of data (structured, unstructured) and perform analytics over this data.
-BigLake tables allows for data governance, BigLake object tables support using BigQuery for unstructured data, and BigQuery Omni is used for non GCP clouds.
+BigLake tables allows for data governance, BigLake object tables support using BigQuery for unstructured data (treating them as first class citizens that can be queried direclty), and BigQuery Omni is used for non GCP clouds.
 So to summarize, **BigLake** extends BigQuery capabilities (ie. dataplex for data governance) and unifies data warehouses.
-It maintains a single copy of data and makes it uniformally accessible to open source engines like Vertex AI
+It maintains a single copy of data and makes it uniformally accessible to open source engines like Vertex AI for BQML inference.

+Workflow for using BQML:
+1. Store pre trained model artifact in Cloud Storage Bucket OR use a deployed remotely hosted model on VertexAI
+2. CREATE MODEL (import model)
+   CREATE MODEL 'model_name'
+     OPTIONS (
+      MODEL_TYPE = {'TENSORFLOW'},
+      MODEL_PATH = 'path_to_model'
+     )
+4. ML.PREDICT (make predictions)
+   //Connect the model if it is a remote model
+   //use object tables if unstructured data (ie. images) SELECT * //all columns of data will be returned FROM
+     ML.PREDICT(
+       MODEL bqml_test.imported_model, //model
+       (SELECT * FROM input_table) //input data for the model )

 **BigQuery** is a serverless (no need for user to manage servers), multi-tenant cloud (several cloud customers can access the same environment) data warehouse that provide scalable analytics and frameworks over large datasets